env0-labs/.github/profile/README.md

 This is not a product studio.
 It's a lab.

-We build small, sharp systems that model trust, interaction, and degradation — all layered on a retrofuturist terminal core.
+Small, sharp systems that model trust, interaction, and degradation — all layered on a retrofuturist terminal core.
 Think: _terminal as interface, simulator, and story engine._

 ---